Updated Sunday, October 15

 As massive wildfires continue to decimate the North Bay, causing thousands of people to flee their homes, Bay Area Food Banks are responding.
 We have been working together all week to provide emergency food assistance to displaced neighbors.
 Our hearts and thoughts are with our North Bay neighbors who are seeking support.

 Need food?
 Marin food pantries welcome fire evacuees: If you or someone you know in Marin has been impacted by the wildfires (and is not already receiving meals from an evacuation center), food is available from the Food Bank’s pantry network.
 Click here to use our Food Locator tool to find weekly food pantries that are open in Marin.
-To help individuals and families recover, the SF-Marin Food Bank is making emergency food assistance available to evacuation centers and encouraging new participants to enroll at our weekly pantries.
+To help individuals and families recover, the San Francisco-Marin Food Bank is making emergency food assistance available to evacuation centers and encouraging new participants to enroll at our weekly pantries.

 Want to help?
 Monetary donations are the most effective way to assist right now.